t28hub/auto-palette-ts/README.md

 const swatches = palette.findSwatches(8, 'vivid');
 for (const swatch of swatches) {
   console.log({
+    name: swatch.name,              // The similar color name of the swatch
     color: swatch.color.toString(), // The color of the swatch
     position: swatch.position,      // The position of the swatch in the image
     population: swatch.population,  // The pixel count of the swatch